Marcisbee/exome/benchmark/README.md

 I know counter doesn't really show real world app performance, but I didn't want to waste much time re-creating real world app for each state so this will have to do.

 # Running benchmarks
-Since I use Macbook with M1 processor, it's not straight forward to install puppeteer, hence there's no cli to run tests and get results printed.
-It's all done via browser.
+There's a cli to run and return results.
+Tests run on top of `@prantlf/astrobench` library via Playwright.

 Before starting, make sure you're in `/benchmark` directory.